- 26 Sep 2023

 - Toggle on Use a unique room URL for all meetings by default?

-If you’ve turned on the toggle in your Dialpad Meetings settings, you’ll automatically be assigned a Unique Meeting ID number when you click on the Start new meeting button or use the web scheduler (that’s the Schedule for later hyperlink) on the Dialpad Meetings platform.
+If you’ve turned on the toggle in your Dialpad Meetings settings, you’ll automatically be assigned a Unique Meeting ID number when you use the Start new meeting button or the web scheduler (that’s the Schedule for later hyperlink) on the Dialpad Meetings platform.

 You can toggle individual meeting settings by clicking the All Meeting Settings links within the Google or Outlook calendar add-on shelf.